seenthis/firefox-seenthis-search/README.md

 firefox-seenthis-search
 ===========================

-seenthis.net IncSearch Add-ons for Firefox
+seenthis search add-on for Firefox

 https://addons.mozilla.org/fr/firefox/addon/seenthis-search/

 Usage
 -----------------------

-After installation, go to Firefox menu, "Tools" -> "seenthis.net search".
+After installation, click on "seenthis search" button or use CTRL + SHIFT + B shortcut.

 Make sure you are logged in on seenthis.net and hit the sync link to perform synchronization.